 “When you use a renovation to not only improve on the design of the home but include some additional insulation to the existing structure you can really feel the difference it can make”, she said.

-Passive design is the most important tool of an architect.
+Passive design is the most important tool of a building designer.
 It enabled the industry to create climate-responsive homes and buildings, the ones the construction industry tagged as future-friendly structures.

 “It’s about having flexible strategies in dealing with changing weather conditions,” she added.

-To achieve proper passive design, our architects follow these principles:
+To achieve proper passive design, our designers follow these principles:

 Design by Location